digital-asset/ex-bond-issuance/README.md

 **Note:** Make sure you have built the application (see: [Build the App](#build-the-app)).

-There are two options:

-#### Option 1: Start App with Docker

-1. Type:
-    ```shell
-    make docker
-    ```
-2. Open the new React UI with a browser at http://localhost:3000.

-We also keep the deprecated Navigator available at http://localhost:7500.

-**Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5 GB).

-#### Option 2: Start App in Standalone with Wall Clock Time

-This option starts the application with wall clock time.
+These commands start the application with wall clock time.
 Note that Navigator's time widget won't work in this mode as one cannot modify the time.
 1. Start the DAML Sandbox.
 Type:
     ```shell
     make start